-- 3. If any of the documentation, developer kit, or manual page packages are to be installed, the directory /opt must exist, be writable, and must not be a symbolic link.
-This is because the volumes not temporarily converted by the upgrade_start will be unavailable during the upgrade process.
-If you have a symbolic link from /opt to one of the unconverted volumes, the symbolic link will not function during the upgrade and items in /opt will not be installed. - 4.
-In the /etc/vfstab file, comment out any data volumes on VxVM with VxFS. - 5.
-Reboot to single user mode:
+- Note If any of the documentation, developer kit, or manual page packages are to be installed, the directory /opt must exist, be writable, and must not be a symbolic link.
+This is because the volumes not temporarily converted by the upgrade\start will be unavailable during the upgrade process.
+If you have a symbolic link from /opt to one of the unconverted volumes, the symbolic link will not function during the upgrade and items in /opt will not be installed. - 3.
+Bring the system down to single-user mode using the following command: